-Course Description: This course is designed to take elementary and junior high school students through The Institute for Excellence in Writing’s Structure and Style course.
-Like Benjamin Franklin, students will learn using this classical system, which stresses modeling through note-taking, writing from notes, writing from pictures, creative story writing, and incorporating the various IEW style techniques such as varied sentence openers, dress-ups and decorations.
-As students build a firm foundation of specific skills that will enhance their writing, they develop confidence.
+This course is designed to take elementary and middle school students through the Institute for Excellence in Writing’s Structure and Style course.
+This course, which stresses modeling through note-taking, writing from notes, writing from pictures, and creative writing incorporates the various IEW’s style and techniques such as dress ups, varied sentence openers, and decorations.
+With the use of key word outlines, students will be able to compose orderly and cohesive paragraphs and organized stories.

 Required Texts and Materials List:

-- Attendance and punctuality.
-Please be in class on time, ready to start, and prepared for the day’s material, putting distractions aside so we can all glean the most benefit from our time together.
-Please let the instructor know, as soon as you know, if you are planning an absence so we can discuss what you would like to do about the assignments.
+- Please be in class on time, ready to start, and prepared for the day’s instruction, putting aside all distractions so we can all glean 6 the most from our time together.
+Please let the instructor know, as soon as possible, if you are planning on being absent so we can discuss what you would like to do about the assignments.

-- Participation in class discussions – have a willing heart and mind to learn.
+- Participation in class discussions – have a willing heart to mind and learn.

 - Completion of assignments – all work should be completed neatly and reflect your best efforts.

 As your instructor I am committed to providing instruction, examples, modeling of new material, and encouragement to you.
 I will be evaluating your work.
-If you have questions, I encourage you to ask them during class or contact me during the week.
-My goal is to work with you, forming a team to improve your writing skills and confidence.
+If you have any questions, I encourage you to ask them during class or contact me during the week.
+My goal is to work with you, forming a team to provide your skills and confidence.

-Parent involvement in discussion and evaluation of students’ work is a priority.
+Parent involvement is discussion and evaluation of student’s work is a priority.
 Teachers will be available to parents as needed, to assist in evaluating performance against priorities, answer questions, or simply be sounding boards for discussion.
 The student will have a portfolio of their work at the end of the course.
 We want to do everything we can to assist you in this endeavor.

-If you have any questions, comments or suggestions, please feel free to send Laura Ball an e-mail at email@example.com or call at (408) 307-0010.
-Calling is the best way to reach her.
+If you have any questions, comments, or suggestions, please feel free to send me an email

 Come to the first class having completed the following:

-Write a five-sentence paragraph on any topic you choose WITHOUT parental correction or guidance.
-If you have never written a paragraph, write five sentences to the best of your ability.
-This will not be graded or returned to the student.
-It is for assessment purposes.
+Write a five-sentence paragraph on any topic you choose without any parental assistance.
+If you have never written a paragraph, write five sentences to the best of your ability not be graded or returned to the student.
+It is for assessment purposes only.